Brep2Shape: Boundary and Shape Representation Alignment via Self-Supervised Transformers: Experiments

-\paragraph{Pre-training visualization} In Figure~\ref{fig:vis_main}(a), Brep2Shape accurately predicts planar coordinates, while curved surfaces are more challenging due to higher abstraction.
+\paragraph{Representation analysis} In Figure~\ref{fig:vis_main}(a), Brep2Shape accurately predicts planar coordinates, while curved surfaces are more challenging due to higher abstraction.
 Despite minor deviations, the overall shape is well reconstructed.
 Figure ~\ref{fig:vis_main}(b) presents t-SNE visualizations of different representations using the top-3 most frequent classes in MFCAD++.
 Compared to boundary representations, Brep2Shape shows clearer separation aligned with geometric intuition, leading to improved discriminability for downstream tasks.

-\paragraph{Fine-tuning showcases} Figure~\ref{fig:case_sty} showcases downstream tasks.
-For classification, Brep2Shape correctly recognizes these complex geometric structures.
-In contrast, UV-Net focuses on local threads but lacks the global context needed to distinguish screws from bolts via their flat bottom surfaces.
-For segmentation, Brep2Shape demonstrates strong capability in handling fine-grained geometric details.
-As shown in the top-row examples, BRT and UV-Net perform badly in regions with subtle geometric variations, where accurate segmentation requires both precise representation and global geometric modeling across inextricable entities.
+To complement the qualitative t-SNE visualization, we conduct two quantitative analyses in Table~\ref{tab:repr_analysis}.
+First, for cosine similarity analysis, we randomly select 20 faces and compute their cosine similarity to all other faces.
+For each selected face, we compare the label agreement rate among the top-10\% most similar and bottom-10\% least similar faces, and report the difference as the discriminability score.
+Second, for linear probing, we freeze each representation and train a single-layer MLP classifier.
+Brep2Shape achieves the highest discriminability score and linear probing accuracy, confirming that the proposed alignment objective yields more semantically meaningful feature spaces.